-(3) Continued qualification as a CRR Account Holder is contingent upon compliance with all applicable requirements in these Protocols.
+(4) Continued qualification as a CRR Account Holder is contingent upon compliance with all applicable requirements in these Protocols.
 ERCOT may suspend a CRR Account Holder’s rights as a Market Participant when ERCOT reasonably determines that it is an appropriate remedy for the Entity’s failure to satisfy any applicable requirement.

+16.8.1.1 CRR Account Holder Background Check Process

+(1) CRR Account Holder applicants must satisfy a background check as a part of the ERCOT registration process.
+Upon ERCOT’s request, a registered CRR Account Holder may be required to satisfy a background check as a condition of maintaining its ERCOT registration.
+For the purpose of this Section, unless otherwise specified, “CRR Account Holder” refers to registered CRR Account Holders, CRR Account Holder applicants, and their Principals.

+(2) A CRR Account Holder will provide the following disclosures to complete a CRR Account Holder background check:

+(a) Any civil or criminal litigation filed against the CRR Account Holder within the last ten years that resulted in a conviction or liability for fraud, theft, larceny, deceit, deceptive trade practices, or a violation of securities laws or customer protection laws;

+(b) Any complaint or disciplinary action filed against the CRR Account Holder within the last ten years with the Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), Federal Energy Regulatory Commission (FERC), a self-regulatory organization, Independent System Operator or Regional Transmission Organization, or a state public utility commission or securities board;

+(c) Any default by the CRR Account Holder, or revocation of the CRR Account Holder’s right to operate in any other energy market, within the last ten years;

+(d) Any bankruptcy by CRR Account Holder within the last ten years; and

+(e) Any other information ERCOT deems reasonably necessary to complete a background check (e.g., Social Security Number(s), birth dates, and home addresses).

+(3) As required by paragraph (3) of Section 16.8.1, Criteria for Qualification as a CRR Account Holder, a CRR Account Holder must provide ERCOT notice of any change that a reasonable examiner could deem material to the CRR Account Holder’s ability to continue to satisfy the background check requirement within one Business Day of becoming aware of the change, including any change to information that must be disclosed.

 16.8.2 CRR Account Holder Application Process

-(1) To register as a CRR Account Holder, an applicant must submit to ERCOT a completed CRR Account Holder application (Section 23, Form A, Congestion Revenue Right (CRR) Account Holder Application for Registration) and any applicable fee.
+(1) To register as a CRR Account Holder, an applicant must submit to ERCOT a completed Section 23 Form A: Congestion Revenue Right (CRR) Account Holder Application for Registration and any applicable fee.
 ERCOT shall post on the ERCOT website the form in which CRR Account Holder applications must be submitted, all materials that must be provided with the CRR Account Holder application and the fee schedule, if any, applicable to CRR Account Holder applications.
 The CRR Account Holder application shall be attested to by a duly authorized officer or agent of the applicant.
 The CRR Account Holder applicant shall promptly notify ERCOT of any material changes affecting a pending application using the appropriate form posted on the ERCOT website.
-The application must be submitted at least 15 days before the first day of participation in the CRR Auction process or purchase of CRRs.
+The application must be submitted at least 60 days before the first day of participation in the CRR Auction process or purchase of CRRs.

-16.8.2.2 Incomplete Applications
+16.8.2.2 Incomplete CRR Account Holder Applications